FunnelKit

 Make sure to install and activate FunnelKit Cart on your WordPress website.

-Step 1: Enable the WooCommerce side cart
+Step 1: Enable the side cart in WooCommerce

 Navigate to FunnelKit ⇨ Cart and turn on the ‘Enable cart’ toggle.